Zoe Tay 郑惠玉

 A top model turned full time actress after winning the first “Star Search”, Singapore’s biennial talent search held in 1988, Zoe Tay is Singapore’s entertainment icon.
 She has played the female lead in countless television serials ranging from contemporary to period dramas.
 Her breakthrough came in 1991 when she was cast as a materialistic and vindictive woman in “Pretty Faces”, a serial in which she stamped her mark with her versatility and sex appeal.

-Zoe’s made her silver screen debut in the thriller “The Tree”, co-starring Hong Kong award winning actor Francis Ng.
+Zoe’s made her big screen debut in the thriller “The Tree”, co-starring Hong Kong award winning actor Francis Ng.
 Well known for her charitable persona, Zoe was conferred the Singapore ambassador for World Vision from 2001-2003.
-In 2004, Zoe achieved the prestigious All-Time Favourite Award of Star Awards, a title given only to artistes who have held the Top 10 Most Popular Artiste position for 10 years.

 Top 10 Most Popular Male Artistes Award Interview : Dai Yang Tian